 ‘That’s because there was no next step.
 The thin ledge gave way as your body went flailing down the chasm, through the canyon, twisting and gyrating before your body hit the slopes, as you continued to slide down to the bottom of the ravine.’

 I shook my head in disbelief, not wanting to accept any of this, though I knew it was what I had seen and felt.

-'That's ridiculous,' I said, ‘my neck doesn't even feel sore.
-In fact, my body has never felt better.'
+'That's ridiculous,' I said.
+'My neck doesn't even feel sore; my body has never felt better.'

-Mo ignored my comment, then said, ‘James, please understand that under normal circumstances your body should be dead.
-But as Eli just pointed out, the impact was buffeted with a thin layer of snow and underlying scree that caught your body as it continued to slide all the way down.
-Had it slid much further, it might have fallen over another steep precipice below, likely never to be seen again.'
+‘Please understand,’ he said, ‘that under normal circumstances your body should be dead.
+But as Eli just pointed out, the impact was buffeted with a thin layer of snow and underlying scree that caught your body as it continued to slide down.
+Had it slid much further, it might have fallen over a steep precipice, likely never to be seen again.'

-‘We too observed your body lying there, mangled and bloodied’ Eli said, ‘yet it still breathed, barely alive.
-You then left home as you had known it in its familiar earthbound vessel.’
+‘We observed your body lying there, mangled and bloodied’ Eli said.
+‘Barely alive, it still breathed.
+You then departed your familiar earthbound vessel.’

 From Alice’s Adventures Wonderland by Lewis Carroll, first published in 1865.

 SUMMARY OF ELYSIUM'S PASSAGE: THE SUMMIT